-1.6 SEIU Executive Board Member Release Time
+1.14 SEIU Executive Board Member Release Time

-Specified bargaining unit employees elected or appointed to the SEIU 1021 Executive Board may be afforded reasonable release time to travel to and attend meetings which are required due to the duties of their union-wide office.
-Reasonable release time will be dependent upon the operational needs of the individual department to which the employee is assigned and shall not exceed a total of 36 days per calendar year across all SEIU Bargaining units regardless of the number of Executive Board Members employed by the County.
+Employees elected or appointed to the SEIU 1021 Executive Board may be afforded reasonable release time to travel to and attend meetings which are required due to the duties of their union-wide office.
+Reasonable release time will be dependent upon the operational needs of the individual department to which the employee is assigned and shall not exceed thirteen (13) days per calendar year, per Board member.
+There shall be no more than six (6) employees across all SEIU-represented bargaining units on the SEIU 1021 Executive Board at any given time.